Alibaba: Rags to Riches the Success Story of Jack Ma

 - In 2020, Alibaba Group recorded consolidated revenues of around 509.7 billion yuan, a report published by Statista.

-- As of April 2020, Ma is the second-richest person in China, with a net worth of $42.1 billion, and ranked 17th by Forbes in a world richest person line-up.
+- As of April 2020, Ma is one of the richest person in China, with a net worth of $42.1 billion, and ranked 17th by Forbes in a world’s richest person line-up.

 Age: 55 Years